 In New Zealand Joseph split his time between working as a gardener on a horse farm and working on a perennial nursery.
 In Turkey, Joseph spent a year at the Karaca Arboretum, a 33 acre sanctuary just south of Istanbul.
 During his two years abroad, Joseph began formulating his own design aesthetic, emphasizing the connection between the natural world and the built environment of the garden and home.

 Joseph returned to Lexington in 2001 and hit the ground running, managing a garden center and beginning his work on landscape design.
 Focused on creating timeless yet innovative gardens for his clients, Joseph began sourcing plant material locally and nationwide, forming strong relationships in the horticulture industry.
-These relationships launched Joseph’s involvement in both regional and national nursery and horticultural associations nationwide.

 Joseph refocused his passion and moved onto his first landscaping company.
 Within nine years, Joseph became one of the South’s youngest and most sought-after designers.
 In 2013 Joseph reinvented his business again, leaving the traditional landscaping industry and creating Joseph Hillenmeyer Garden Design, a firm focused on design, acquisition and management.